-Started almost 2 years ago by Loyola Pasiewicz.
+Started over 3 years ago by Loyola Pasiewicz.

 We are about to start the equilibrium unit in my honors level chemistry class.
 Each year, students struggle with this unit and the math that goes along with it.
 In the unit we look at: what is equilibrium, which way will equilibrium shift, Q compared to K and we use RICE (or ICE) tables.
 We also look at Ksp and molar solubility and I like the Ksp Phet simulation.
 Often students get lost in the math and forget to connect it back to what it all means for the particles in the system.